Comparing hundreds of machine learning classifiers and discrete choice models in predicting travel behavior: an empirical benchmark: Acknowledgement

 \section{Acknowledgement}

 We thank Singapore-MIT Alliance for Research and Technology (SMART) for partially funding this research, and thank Alex Guo for his collection of the references in the literature review.
 Shenhao thanks Stefanie Jegelka to provide key guidance about this paper idea in a casual talk in 2017.
-Stephane Hess acknowledges support from the European Research Council through the consolidator grant 615596-DECISIONS.
+Stephane Hess acknowledges support from the European Research Council through the consolidator grant 615596-DECISIONS and advanced grant 101020940-SYNERGY.